CoreWeave

 rm "$env:SystemRoot\System32\WindowsPowerShell\v1.0\Microsoft.PowerShell_profile.ps1" -Force -Verbose

-CoreWeave PowerShell Module
+CoreWeave PowerShell module

-Using the CoreWeave PowerShell Module
+Using the CoreWeave PowerShell module

 Import-Module CoreWeave -WarningAction SilentlyContinue